Elazrod56/Elazrod56/README.md

 <h1>Skills :</h1>

 <h3>Programming</h3>
--I can code in Python, and create a very basic front end web page with HTML and CSS
+-I can code in Python, and create a very basic front end web page with HTML, CSS and JS

--ATM, I'm learning JavaScript for frontend combined with NodeJS and Python for backend.
-Also learning C
+-ATM, I'm still learning JavaScript for frontend, and Python for backend.

--In the future, I will learn C++, Rust, PHP and SQL (maybe more)
+-In the future, I will learn C, C++, Rust, PHP and SQL (maybe more)

-<h3>Cybersecurity / Hacking</h3>
+<h3>Cybersecurity</h3>

-I learn the basics of cybersecurity and ethical hacking to have a better understanding of computers, systems, networks and to protect mine
+I learn the basics of cybersecurity to have a better understanding of computers, systems, networks and to protect mine

-<h3>Hardware</h3>

-I know how a computer is made from silicium to the interface and I deeply understand its functioning

-I'm the guy my friends or family go to when they have issues with their PCs, laptops, smartphones, printers etc...
 <h1>Equipment</h1>
 <h3>Laptop : HP Pavilion 15"</h3>
 <ul>